datavis-online/datavis-online.github.io/entry.md

 * you have been living in Scotland for the last three years for reasons other than education.
 * you are an EU citizen living in the EU.
 * you live in the rest of the UK but work for a Scottish employer (an employer which is based in or has a significant presence in Scotland).
-* RAs, and other academic staff at a Scottish or EU university (**not** including the rest of the UK, not including PhD students).
+* RAs, and other academic staff at a Scottish or EU university (**not** including the rest of the UK).

 You will *not* qualify for fee waivers if __any__ of the following applies:
 * you live in England, Wales, or Northern Ireland without ties to a Scottish employer.
 * you live anywhere in the world (outside Scotland and EU) without ties to a Scottish employer.
 * you have been living in Scotland for less than 3 years for work purposes.
-* you are a full-time student (including full-time PhD students) currently enrolled in a Scottish university
+* you are a full-time student (including full-time PhD students) currently enrolled in a Scottish university.

 If you do not qualify for the SFC funding you may still qualify for funding under the new [*National Transition Training Fund*](https://www.myworldofwork.co.uk/national-transition-training-fund).